-Our experienced finance journalists and sub-editors strive to ensure our articles are accurate, clear and provide consumers with the full picture.
-This is outlined in our editorial charter, and is particularly important during times of economic uncertainty, when consumers can be exposed to more frequent misinformation online.
+Our experienced Sub Editors and Editors in our Canstar editorial team strive to ensure our finance articles are accurate, clear and provide consumers with the full picture.
+This is outlined in our Editorial Charter, and is particularly important during times of economic uncertainty, when consumers can be exposed to more frequent misinformation online.

-Our mission is to empower our readers to make informed decisions about their financial future, and it’a responsibility we take seriously.
+Our Mission is to empower our readers to make informed decisions about their financial future, and it’s a responsibility we take seriously.
 That’s why we have the following checks and balances in place:

-- Our team of sub-editors check the accuracy of all our new and updated content before it is published.
+- Our team of Editors and Sub Editors check the accuracy of all our new and updated content before it is published.
 This covers everything from double-checking facts and figures, through to making sure we are being clear, and providing consumers with a balanced picture.
 To this end, we scrutinise all data, sources and contributions to make sure they are relevant and not biased.

-Tom holds a Bachelor of Arts (French and International Relations) and a Bachelor of Laws (Honours) from UQ, and previously spent around six years working as a quality assurance manager at a global transcription company.
+Tom holds a Bachelor of Arts (French and International Relations) and a Bachelor of Laws (Honours) from The University of Queensland, and previously spent around six years working as a quality assurance manager at Pacific Transcription, a global transcription company based in Brisbane.
 In his downtime, Tom enjoys learning languages, planning holidays and following election coverage.